Back to blogUpdated · 5 min read

 While there is no way of knowing for certain whether the price of petrol will increase in the coming months, Beard suggests that you take a look at what is going on around the world and make your own assumptions.
 He suggests that you rather play it safe than be sorry.

-“If the situation in the Ukraine continues for a prolonged period of time, it's likely going to have an impact on the international oil price since Russia is the third biggest crude oil producer in the world.
+“If the situation in the Ukraine continues for a prolonged period, it's likely going to have an impact on the international oil price since Russia is the third biggest crude oil producer in the world.

 “My advice would be to look at the short to medium term, say three or four months, and build a bit of fat into your fuel budget.
 So if you’re currently spending R2,000 a month on fuel, you might want to consider beefing that up to a budget for R2,500 or R2,800 a month”, says Beard.

-There are two big factors that determine how severe changes to the price of fuel will affect an individual.
+Two big factors determine how severe the changes to the price of fuel will affect an individual.
 The first is the car you drive and its fuel efficiency, and secondly how many kilometres you drive in a month.
-If you’re driving a heavy, fuel guzzling car and covering 2,000km per month, your monthly spend on fuel will more than likely increase by more than R1,000.
-If the fuel price increases dramatically, say to over R30 per litre and you’re driving a smaller, fairly fuel friendly car and don’t cover as many kilometres, then the increase in fuel prices might not have as big an impact on you.
+If you’re driving a heavy, fuel-guzzling car and covering 2,000km per month, your monthly spend on fuel will more than likely increase by more than R1,000.
+If the fuel price increases dramatically, say to over R30 per litre and you’re driving a smaller, fairly fuel-friendly car and don’t cover as many kilometres, then the increase in fuel prices might not have as big an impact on you.

 You can find more examples in this article.